 Causes of Anxiety Disorders

-Anxiety disorders are caused by a variety of factors, including genetics, brain chemistry, and life events.
+Various factors, including genetics, brain chemistry, and life events cause anxiety disorders.

 - Family history: If you have a family member with an anxiety disorder, you’re more likely to develop one yourself.